Fast Core Pricing for Rich Advertising Auctions: Introduction

 \subsection{Main results}

-Our approach is two-fold.
-We consider both a theoretical treatment of the problem of finding a bidder-optimal core point (Sections~\ref{sec:water-fill} and~\ref{sec:discussion}), and also an experimental treatment of deploying our algorithm in the highly time sensitive rich sponsored ad-auction platforms, i.e. sale of ad-space (Section~\ref{sec:experiment}).
-For the latter, we use Microsoft Bing Ad Auction models and data. \paragraph{\textbf{Theoretical results}} Our main result is a quasi-linear time deterministic algorithm for computing bidder-optimal core payments, given access to an oracle that finds a welfare-optimal allocation for a (particularly modified) profile of buyer valuations.
-The algorithm is simple and reveals some specific geometric structures of the core pricing polytope.
+We consider both the theoretical problem of designing a fast algorithm to find a bidder-optimal core point in a general combinatorial auction (Sections~\ref{sec:water-fill}), and also the experimental problem of deploying our algorithm in the highly time sensitive sponsored search ad auction application with rich ads (Section~\ref{sec:experiment}).
+For the latter, we use Microsoft Bing ad auction models and data. {\textbf{{Theoretical results: Fast core pricing rule.}}} Our main result is a fast and simple deterministic algorithm for computing bidder-optimal core payments, given access to an oracle that finds a welfare-optimal allocation for (truncated) profiles of buyer valuations.
+In contrast to prior work that find specific bidder optimal core points~\citep{day2007fair, day2012quadratic}, we only find a feasible bidder optimal point; in return, our algorithm provably makes almost linear calls to the oracle.
+The algorithm also reveals some specific geometric structures of the core payments polytope.

-\textbf{Theorem (informal):} \emph{Given oracle access to a welfare-optimization algorithm (for truncated values), there exists a deterministic algorithm that computes an $\epsilon$-approximate bidder optimal core point using $O(n \log (n/\epsilon))$ oracle evaluations and additional time $O(n^2\log(n/\epsilon))$.}
+\textbf{Theorem (informal):} \emph{Given oracle access to a welfare-optimal algorithm (for truncated values), there is a deterministic algorithm computing an $\epsilon$-approximate bidder-optimal core point with $O(n \log (n/\epsilon))$ oracle evaluations and in time $O(n^2\log(n/\epsilon))$, where $n$ is the number of bidders.}

-Our algorithm proceeds by making multiple calls to the welfare-optimization oracle with potentially truncated valuations, as discussed above.
-The set of core utilities is a polytope, determined by the (exponentially many) constraints that no subset of bidders can simultaneously improve their utilities.
-Intuitively, the algorithm proceeds by exploring this polytope.
+As discussed earlier, the set of core payments (or equivalently utilities) is a polytope, determined by the (exponentially many) constraints that no subset of bidders can simultaneously improve their utilities.
+Intuitively, the algorithm proceeds by exploring this polytope through making multiple calls to the oracle.
 Starting from an arbitrary point in the core, the algorithm attempts to increase bidder utilities, which corresponds geometrically to following a positively-oriented ray until hitting a facet of the polytope.
 It then determines whether there exists a subset of the bidders whose utilities can be increased while remaining in the core, and if so continues to follow an appropriate ray.
 This process repeats until a bidder-optimal core point is reached.